a true original

 Students took classes on campus and gathered in the old farm house.
 And when students could not come to campus, UMass UWW professors went to them, teaching classes in workplaces, prisons and in the community.
 In the 1990's UMass UWW professors were even known to haul their own office computers to community sites week after week so those without computer access could complete assignments.

 From the beginning, the student body was diverse.
 Similar to today, there were business owners, politicians, managers and administrators, health care and human service workers, and educators.
 Perhaps a sign of the times, UMass UWW's first students included accomplished Jazz musicians, artists and writers, as well as Vietnam veterans.
 In the beginning, most students were women and many were housewives for whom returning to school was a great act of courage.

 changing with the times

-For 40 years, UMass UWW has continued to be a pioneer in the field of adult education, implementing community-based programming, introducing the part-time student experience as well as blended courses to the UMass Amherst campus, and- now- offering degrees 100% online.
+For over 40 years, UMass UWW has continued to be a pioneer in the field of adult education, implementing community-based programming, introducing the part-time student experience as well as blended courses to the UMass Amherst campus, and- now- offering degrees 100% online.
 And although faces have changed over the years and we're not in the old farm house any more, our mission remains the same- to help adult students just like you finish your first bachelor's degree at a world-class university.

 with age comes experience